Tambov Rebellion: Suppression

 By January 1921, peasant revolts had spread to Samara, Saratov, Tsaritsyn, Astrakhan and Siberia.
-But with the end of the Polish–Soviet War and the defeat of General Wrangel, the Red Army could divert its regular troops into the area.
+However, with the end of the Polish–Soviet War and the defeat of General Wrangel, the Red Army could divert its regular troops to the area.
 In May 1921, Mikhail Tukhachevsky was ordered by Lenin as military commander-in-chief to suppress the uprising in Tambov.
 Assigned to him were tanks, heavy artillery and 100,000 soldiers, mostly special units of the Cheka, with additional Red Army units.
 As many members as possible of the communist youth organization Komsomol were assigned to him because they were considered politically loyal.
-The Red Army used armoured trains and engaged in the summary execution of civilians.
+The Red Army used armoured trains and engaged in the summary execution of "civilians".
 The rebels responded with assassination attempts on Tukhachevsky and Ovseyenko, and the kidnapping and shooting of family members of members of the Party and Red Army.

 On 6 May, Tukhachevsky announced his pacification campaign.
 That month a large army of between 50,000 and 100,000 Red soldiers reached the southern part of the oblast.
 The plan was to "flood the rebellion area with troops".
-They included regular forces, Chinese and Hungarian "internationalists" and detachments of the Cheka, the Units for Special Purposes and the Militarised Guard, although the decisive contingents were the numerous cadets and horsemen who arrived.
+They included regular forces, Chinese and Hungarian internationalists and detachments of the Cheka, the Units for Special Purposes and the Militarised Guard, although the decisive contingents were the numerous cadets and horsemen who arrived.
 They were supported by 70 heavy artillery pieces, hundreds of machine guns, 3 armored units, a plane, armored trains and chemical weapons left over from World War I stockpiles.